 I am writing you, dear reader, from a dark place.
 A cavernous hole.
 A nightmarish hellscape.
-I write to you having just watched a tape of last week’s Guys Choice Awards, which is basically like the VMAs for this US TV channel called Spike, rather than MTV.
+I write to you having just watched a tape of last night’s Guys Choice Awards, which is basically like the VMAs for this US TV channel called Spike, rather than MTV.
 I woke up at 8AM in order to do so, which means I started the day operating at a loss.
 And it only got worse.
 I fear the horrors I witnessed during the jail sentence-esque two-hour broadcast have caused me to permanently lose sentience.
 I now know, however, that I don’t require sentience.
 Because I have tits.

 Below a pair of enormous, reddened, pursed, female lips smoking a fibreglass cigarette, Kevin Hart opened the gendered insult that is the Guys Fucking Choice Awards with a vengeance.
 For his service, he was later bequeathed the title King of Comedy.
 There was no mention of the potential existence of a Queen of Comedy.